waggle-sensor/edgeprocessor-v1/audio/pipeline/README_noise_level_calculation.md

 pyaudio.paInt16, the number of channel is 1, sampling rate is 44100, each chunk length is 1024, and it records 5 seconds.

 When I tested the mic personally in my laptop, ```input_device_index``` was 9.
-But it must be specifically defined with regard to the device index in edge-processor.
+But it must be specifically defined with regard to the device index in edge-processor (the script is tested in ubuntu and mac os).

 ```
 import pyaudio